 so that the drift of the limit of the process of the ancestral trait of a sampling is bigger than the original drift in the population.
 Then, the limiting process jumps at time $s$ at rate

-so that the division rate of the limiting process is also bigger than the rate of division in a cell line for the original process. \\ The trait of the newborn cell is distributed according to the following probability law:
+Therefore, the division rate of the limiting process is also bigger than the rate of division in a cell line for the original process. \\ The trait of the newborn cell is distributed according to the following probability law:

 In fact, because cells divide faster when they have more parasites inside them, it is a good strategy, in order to have a lot of descendants in a long time scale, to choose to give a lot of parasites to your daughter cell.
 Moreover, the evolution of the trait is biased: the drift in the Feller diffusion is more important for the auxiliary process because a cell with more parasites divides faster so that it produces more descendants.